nessshon/token-access-control-bot/README.md

 4. Obtain a key for TON Connect (Optional, later referred to as `TONAPI_TONCONNECT_KEY`).
    <blockquote>This key is necessary for the
    proper functioning of TON Connect on the backend under heavy user load.
-You can get the key by contacting [@subden](https://t.me/subden)  via private message.
+You can get the key by contacting <a href="https://t.me/subden" alt=''">@subden</a>  via private message.
 Inform him about your project and the need for this key.</blockquote>

 5. Clone the repository: